wp-plugins/siteorigin-panels/readme.txt

 == Changelog ==

+= 1.3.2 =
+* Minor CSS improvements
+* Fixed a critical issue that was breaking Page Builder CSS on some server configurations.

 = 1.3.1 =
 * Fixed issue with CSS of bundled widgets conflicting with some plugins.
 * CSS is now generated separately instead of inline.
 This also allows for multiple page layouts on a single archive/page.